Benchmarking Universal Machine Learning Interatomic Potentials for Supported Nanoparticles: Decoupling Energy Accuracy from Structural Exploration: Introduction

-In the last two decades, machine learning interatomic potentials (MLIPs) have been developed to accelerate atomic simulations, which retain DFT accuracy at a force-field-like cost, and find extensive applications in heterogeneous catalysis.\cite{Cheng2024PrecisChem,Omranpour2025ACSCatal,Xia2025ChemSocRev} However, the development of an MLIP is a non-trivial task, which requires the user to collect a large amount of \textit{ab initio} data through many training-validation-application cycles.
+In the last two decades, machine learning interatomic potentials (MLIPs) have been developed to accelerate atomic simulations, which approximate DFT accuracy at almost force-field cost, and find extensive applications in heterogeneous catalysis.{\cite{Cheng2024PrecisChem,Omranpour2025ACSCatal,Xia2025ChemSocRev}} However, the development of an MLIP is a non-trivial task, which requires the user to collect a large amount of \textit{ab initio} data through many training-validation-application cycles.
 Also, the MLIP is usually specific to one system, and its transferability is limited.
 For example, an MLIP trained on one crystalline phase may be useful for exploring configurations of another phase, but the energy and the forces are normally less accurate.
 Recently, several universal MLIPs (uMLIPs) have emerged, namely, DPA2\cite{Zhang2024npjComputMater}, DPA3,\cite{Zhang2025arXiv} MACE-MP\cite{Batatia2025JCP}, and MatterSim\cite{Yang2024arXiv_mattersim}.
 These uMLIPs are trained on large datasets that cover a wide range of molecules and materials, such as Materials Project (MP),\cite{Jain2013APLMater} Open Catalyst Project (OC2M),\cite{Tran2023ACSCatal} and Open Materials Dataset (OMAT),\cite{BarrosoLuque2024arXiv} and are expected to apply to a wide range of systems.
-In general, uMLIPs provide a good foundation to develop an MLIP for a specific system since they can generate reasonable configurations without active learning and can be further fine-tuned to a target accuracy if necessary.
-MACE-MP\cite{Batatia2025JCP} has been tested on numerous systems from solid materials to heterogeneous interfaces, while other recent uMLIPs have been mainly tested with solid-state systems.
+In general, uMLIPs provide a good foundation to develop system specific MLIPs because they can generate meaningful configurations without active learning and can be further fine-tuned to a target accuracy if necessary.{\cite{Liu2025arXiv}} MACE-MP\cite{Batatia2025JCP} has been tested on numerous systems from solid materials to heterogeneous interfaces, while other recent uMLIPs have been mainly tested with solid-state systems.
 Despite all the tests that have been done, the benchmark of the uMLIPs on supported nanoparticles is still lacking.